 THE BENEFITS OF A MULTI-TIERED PRICING MODEL

 Offering a multi-tiered pricing model lets content owners give audiences the flexibility to choose which package works best for their viewing needs and cost limitations.
 By providing your audience with the power to decide how they want to pay for your content (and how much), you can make your OTT service engage more viewers—and optimize your revenue by leveraging more points along the demand curve.

 This evolution from the high-priced, stacked-with-channels model into more custom-build viewing seems quite natural—as we’re currently witnessing the golden age of video entertainment.
 Today’s viewer has a lot of options to choose from, is more price sensitive, and is willing to pay for the content that he or she is passionate about.
 Many of the most popular channels are major networks; however, the bulk of the paid services consumers are willing to pay the most for are niche.
 Therefore, multi-tiered pricing will give more freedom and flexibility to the modern viewer in choosing a video service.

 At Brightcove, we see the value of a content owner being able to price and package their content in different SVOD tiers.
-In partnership with Accedo and Cleeng, we’ve added our new Multiple Package SVOD offering to OTT Flow, which empowers our customers to provide varied levels of access to their content through different subscriptions.
+In partnership with Accedo and Cleeng, we’ve added our new Multiple Package SVOD offering to Beacon, which empowers our customers to provide varied levels of access to their content through different subscriptions.
 These multi-tier subscription capabilities add sophistication to our market-leading solution at no additional cost for our customers.

 With this feature, Brightcove customers will be able to offer vertical or horizontal subscription tiers.
 Vertical tiers allow customers to sell separate subscriptions for different types of content, which they can bundle as they wish.
 For example, they can offer one bundle for movies and one for sports content.
 Horizontal tiers are broken out by volume of content—often referred to as Gold, Silver, or Bronze packages.